zafarali/CanvasTools/README.md

 - added some predifined "gem" colors
 - abillity to draw lines
 - abillity to move the pen
+- abillity to manipulate thickness/type of line
+- SDLshape objects which keep track of all shapes created

 *todo*
 - streamline SDLmanipulator.traingle()  (Issue #2)
 - canvas gradient manipulator (Issue #3)
 - canvas element creator + appender
-- abillity to manipulate ~thickness~/type of line
 - abillity to rotate shapes
 - support for shadows